-(k) have a name that starts with ["final version,"] the OSA agency number, followed by the [name of the] agency [and] name, the fiscal year and "Final"; and
+(\mathbf{k}) have a name that starts with the OSA agency number, followed by the agency name, the fiscal year and "final"; and

 (l) be searchable.

 (4) The IPA shall deliver to the agency the number of copies of the audit report indicated in the audit contract only after the state auditor has officially released the audit report with a "release letter".